-This is why it made the best boondocking spots for beginners list.
+These points won a spot on the best boondocking spots for beginners list.

 There's even a free dump station in town at a park.

-So the big deal here is Carlsbad Caverns National Park.
+The big deal here is Carlsbad Caverns National Park.
 Otherwise, I wouldn't have put this in this list.

-Still, if you want the security of close-by amenities and something big and memorable to do, hit the caverns and try out 'boondocking' for the first time.
+So, if you want the security of close-by amenities and something big and memorable to do, hit the caverns and try out 'boondocking' for the first time.

 There almost surely will be others parked there, so you will also have that feeling of security among others.